Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_app-desktop.en.md

 In the left part is a tree structure of menu items.

-In the right part — the list of so-called `стартеров` (Runner) for the menu item selected in the left part of the menu.
+In the right part — the list of so-called starters» «(Runner) for the menu item selected in the left part of the menu.

 The programmer can modify the structure, layout and appearance of the menu items, the composition and appearance of the starters.